mrumkovskis/wabase-wiki/View-Get.md

 - sex
 - date_of_birth
 filter: ??????????
-comment: This view gives primary information about user data.
+comment: his view provides list of users older than 18 years old with basic information about each.
 ```

 **#TODO** custom search requests 'concat_ws(' ', vards, uzvards) %~~~% :q?'